nemohan/doc/other/git/5 Rewriting history/git commit --amend.md

 ## Changing the Last Commit: `git commit --amend`

-The `git commit --amend` command is a convenient way to modify the most recent commit.
+<font color="red">The `git commit --amend` command is a convenient way to modify the most recent commit.
 It lets you combine staged changes with the previous commit instead of creating an entirely new commit.
 It can also be used to simply edit the previous commit message without changing its snapshot.
 But, amending does not just alter the most recent commit, it replaces it entirely, meaning the amended commit will be a new entity with its own ref.
 To Git, it will look like a brand new commit, which is visualized with an asterisk (*) in the diagram below.
 There are a few common scenarios for using `git commit --amend`.
-We'll cover usage examples in the following sections.
+We'll cover usage examples in the following sections.</font>